sudha88/automation/README.md

 Start selenium server
 webdriver-manager start

+In your project directory install node to generate html report using this command
+-npm install protractor-html-screenshot-reporter --save-dev

 To run scripts type this on command line.You need to be logged in project directory

 protractor config/conf.js